SwissDataScienceCenter/renku-design-docs/feature-pitches/002-file-based-workflows/002-file-based-workflows.md

 The user should be able to run a specific named workflow step from a file without running the whole file (a la `renku run workflow.yml step_1`).
 This functionality is valuable because it provides an immediate benefit to users to develop workflows _as they code_, not just at the end of the project to encode the final project flow.
 Providing indexable workflows means users can encode workflow sub-steps they run frequently, such as re-computing a figure, without having to re-type a long command.
 As a _nice-to-have_, it would also be nice to support running a subset of steps, for example `renku run workflow.yml --from step_name_3 --to step_name_6`.

+### Updating file-based workflows

+`renku update <file-based workflow>` should check if the workflow file has been changed since last execution as well as if any of the steps' inputs have changed, and offer to run it again.
+TBD whether we can be smart and only run the affected subset of the workflow (For example, if a workflow has steps A -> B -> C and step B changed, only run B and C, not A).

 ### Improving workflow user awareness: A workflow file template

 In order to increase workflow usage, we also need to make users aware of them.
 To this end, it is worth considering adding a template workflow file to the default Renku project structure.
 For example, this could be a workflow file with a few example workflow steps written out but commented out.
 The user can uncomment it and replace the placeholders with their command, inputs, output, etc. There could also be a comment at the top of the file describing how to run the workflow.